 Merchant Cycle is used in two fee types: demand-cycle and cycle-cycle.
-For more information see
+See

 A fee structure (processing rates, service fees, etc) associated with a Merchant.
 Defines how deposits and fees should be calculated based on the transactions processed.
 Fees can be paid to the gateway or a software platform/reseller.

 Processing fees - fees charged for transaction processing.
 They are further subdivided into volume fees and per item fees.
 Volume fees are charged based on total volume (total amount) of transaction processed, while per item fees are charged on per transaction basis (total count).
 When 'blended rate' pricing model is used, these fees reflect the actual processing fees charged to the Merchant; when 'cost-plus' pricing model is used, these fees represent the surcharge, which is applied on top of the processing cost.

 Flat fees - additional charges applied to certain types of transactions, usually either to cover corresponding processing cost (chargebacks, direct debit returns) of these transactions or to cover additional services rendered specifically for these transaction types (decline, recycle).

 Annual fees - are recurring fees charged on a yearly basis to cover various types of service charges, hardware cost and support.

 Fee Type determines the timing on remittance deposits associated with processing.
 It determines when the funding of transactions happen and then, based on which schedule, processing fees are taken out.